Cutting Speed Solution

 How to calculate Cutting Speed?

-The cutting speed is defined as the speed at which the work moves concerning the tool (usually measured in feet per minute) is calculated using Cutting Speed = pi*Initial Diameter of Workpiece*Number of Revolutions.
-To calculate Cutting Speed, you need Initial Diameter of Workpiece (d1) & Number of Revolutions (N).
+Cutting speed, also known as surface speed or cutting velocity, is a critical parameter in metal cutting processes.
+It refers to the speed at which the cutting tool moves relative to the workpiece material being cut.
+Cutting speed is typically measured in meters per minute (m/min) or feet per minute (ft/min) is calculated using Cutting Speed = pi*Initial Diameter of Workpiece*Number of Revolutions.
+To calculate Cutting Speed, you need Initial Diameter of Workpiece (di) & Number of Revolutions (N).
 With our tool, you need to enter the respective value for Initial Diameter of Workpiece & Number of Revolutions and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know